arjunsurendran24/outlier-detection-iqr/README.md

 # Output

-For each ROI_ID there will be a text file which contains
+The output will be a text file with *.report.txt

-1. No Outliers! - If there are no outliers
-2. The outlier datapoints for that ROI_ID which is outside the thresholds
+It contains
+1. Outlier ID
+2. Outlier Data corresponding to those ID
+3. Low threshold for ID
+4. High threshold for ID

 # References